This policy applies to the Main School, EYFS and Westward Out of School Care Facilities

 The development of personal qualities, social skills and the fostering of socially acceptable behaviour are an integral aspect of the school curriculum.

-Exclusion is an extreme sanction and is only administered by the Headteacher (or, in the absence of the Head, her deputy Mrs J. Williams).
+Exclusion is an extreme sanction and is only administered by the Headteacher (or, in their absence the Head of Lower School/Behaviour Officer - Mrs Kelly Callaby).

 Exclusions, whether fixed term or permanent may be used for any of the following, all which constitute examples of unacceptable conduct, and are infringements of the school's Behaviour Policy;